 Going the Extra Mile to Equip You With the Resources You Need

-As the largest pediatric healthcare provider in Georgia, and one of the top-rated children’s hospitals in the country, we have resources such as:
+As the largest pediatric healthcare provider in Georgia and one of the top-rated children’s hospitals in the country, we have resources like:

-- More than 2,100 pediatric physicians representing over 60 pediatric specialties and programs
+- More than 2,300 physicians representing more than 60 pediatric specialties and programs

-- Marcus Autism Center: Maximizing potential for all kids with Autism.
+- Marcus Autism Center: maximizing potential for all kids with autism spectrum disorder (ASD).

-- A team of more than 11,500 employees and 10,000 volunteers all committed to your child’s wellbeing
+- A team of more than 12,700 employees who are all committed to your child’s well-being.

 Children’s three hospitals, including emergency care for children of all ages, and several Urgent Care Centers, give you quick access to pediatric specialists and treatments.Find a Location